section-engineering-education/engineering-education/articles/capsule-networks-an enhancement-to-convolution-neural-networks/index.md

 3. Dynamic Routing Algorithm

-The role of this algorithm is to facilitate communication between the Primary Capsule and the DigitCaps layer.
+The power of a CapsNet is realized through the Dynamic Routing algorithm.
+Its role is to facilitate communication between the Primary Capsule and the DigitCaps layer.
+A capsule (i) in the primary capsule layer (lower layer) needs to figure out how to send its output vector to the DigitCaps layer (higher-level capsule, j).
+The algorithm computes a coupling coefficient ($$c_ij$$) to quantify the connection between the Primary Capsule and the DigitCaps layers.
+This coupling coefficient value is important as it facilitates the routing of capsules to the appropriate next layers, layers that only agree with its inputs.
+However, this coefficient value is not permanent.
+It is updated correspondingly.
+Only three routing iterations is recommended to optimize the loss faster and to avoid the problem of overfitting.
+This is how the network learns.

 4. Applying a non-linear function to condense the information

-We use the squashing (non-linear) function shown below to condense the information to a value between 0 and 1.
+Unlike in CNNs, where we use the ReLU function, we use the squashing (non-linear) function shown below to condense the information to a length of between 0 and 1.
 The short vectors are squashed to an almost zero value, while the long vectors are squashed to a length of slightly less than one.
 Thus, the length of the output vector of a capsule denotes the probability of whether an entity is present in the current input.
 Instead of adding the squashing function to each layer as in CNNs, the function is applied to a nested set of layers in a CapsNet.

 It is important to note that the squashing function preserves the vectors' orientation, but it squashes it to ensure its length is between 0 and 1.